valit-stack/Valit.Docs/docs/strategies/index.rst

 Custom strategy
 ------------------
 Of course, both Complete and Fail Fast strategies are the ones we consider as the most useful.
-But if they still does not fits into your domain, your can create your custom strategy as well.
+But if they still are not enough for your needs, your can create custom strategy as well.
 The whole process is straightforward:

 1. Create a class which implements ``IValitStrategy`` interface
 2. Put "failing logic" inside ``Fail()`` method